Why France, why now?

 The only question was: How?

-Since we both find the winter holiday season challenging, we decided to escape potential family drama and spend three weeks in France during December.
-Our first step was to lock in flights and then decide where to stay.
-Jason was particularly keen on Southwest France and so after many hours of research, we narrowed down our choices to Bordeaux, Toulouse and Montpellier, with a few days in Paris on either end of the trip.
+Since we both find the winter holiday season challenging, we decided to escape the potential family drama and spend three weeks in France during December 2023.
+Our first step was to lock in flights and decide where to stay.
+Jason was particularly keen on Southwest France, so after many hours of research, we narrowed our choices to Bordeaux, Toulouse, and Montpellier, with a few days in Paris on either end of the trip.

-I poured over Airbnbs in each city and combed through the reviews with the intensity of a surgeon, assessing noise levels, carefully examining photos and comparing amenities.
-Anything with a mention of a loud bar or restaurant nearby or an uncomfortable bed was immediately nixed.
+I poured over Airbnbs in each city and combed through the reviews with the intensity of a surgeon, assessing noise levels, carefully examining photos, and comparing amenities.
+Anything mentioning a loud bar or restaurant nearby or an uncomfortable bed was immediately nixed.
 The process took longer than it probably should have because I am on the picky side when it comes to accommodations.

-On November 28th, we boarded our flight to Paris and the adventure began.
+On November 28th, 2023, we boarded our flight to Paris, and the adventure began.